vscheyer/vg_automated_microscope/README_vg_automated_microscope.txt

 If you would like to see the camera's livestream, run camera_vg_take2_showVid.exe which will show a video from the camera in a pop-up window.
 Press any key to exit out of the viewing window.
 You can also use ToupView software to view a live video from the camera.
+However, it is best to close these viewing windows before you run priorStagePattern.py to capture images since the camera connection may get overloaded if too many programs are running.

 You can change the set starting and ending points of the pattern in priorStagePattern.py.